 Where can people buy your products?
 Which is the price range?

 They can contact directly to order them under request at the moment; we handcraft them in our atelier according to customer needs.

-Nowadays, ther are technologized fashion brands like yours, and the traditional, handcraft focused ones.
+Nowadays, there are tech-driven fashion brands and the traditional handcraft focused ones.
 Do you think that there will be a winner and a loser regarding the merger of technology and fashion?

 I think technology is taking over in a lot of fields, but in footwear there are still a lot of processes that are very traditional.
 In my opinion, they will remind there for a long time.